• Skip to primary navigation

 Pressure cook for 3-4 whistles on high heat.
 Remove the pressure cooker from heat and let the pressure release naturally.

-Open the lid of the cooker and mash the peas lightly using the back of the ladle.
+Open the cooker’s lid and mash the peas lightly using the back of the ladle.
 This step makes the curry creamy.

 Stir in 1 teaspoon coriander mint chutney and 2 tablespoon tamarind chutney.